How do I get a bike rack?

 2. If you’re not in a BID or your BID doesn’t help you, submit a request through 311 for Bicycle Services.
 Include a a photo and detailed description of the location.

 3. If you are a business and want to install your own racks in public space, you’ll need to purchase your own racks (be sure they comply with DDOT’s design guidelines), get a permit for each installation (like any other public space construction/installation), and find a contractor with the necessary tools (a hammer drill) to do the installation.
+See the Contractor section below for more information.

 Regulations and guidelines for bike parking in private space (which includes things like store parking lots and apartment buildings) vary across jurisdictions.

-- Arlington – Bike Parking Specifications (PDF)
+- In Arlington County, see their Bike Parking Specifications (PDF).

-- Prince Georges County’s bike parking requirements and design guidelines are in section 27A-707 of the Zoning Code, which you can find here.
+- In Prince Georges County, bike parking requirements and design guidelines are in section 27A-707 of the Zoning Code, which you can find here.
 Note: because of the structure of the site, we can’t link directly to the relevant section.
 You’ll need to click through the table of contents (Zoning > 27A > 707), and the actual Zoning Code is provided as a Microsoft Word file. :/

 Historical Note: In 2013, WABA was the contractor that installed bike racks for DDOT.
 This is no longer the case.